 They Didn't Build Cars For People Who Needed Things Explained To Them.

-This precision runs deeper than the interior.
-The first-generation NSX was the world’s first production car to have both an all-aluminium body and an all-aluminium engine block.
-Honda used titanium connecting rods in the engine not because they were cheaper or easier to manufacture but because they lowered reciprocating mass and allowed the 3.0-litre VTEC V6 to reach a redline of 8,000 rpm.
-The engineering logic was absolute.
+The engineering runs to the same logic.
+The NSX was the world’s first production car with both an all-aluminium body and an all-aluminium engine block.
+Honda used titanium connecting rods not because they were cheaper or easier to manufacture but because they lowered reciprocating mass and allowed the 3.0-litre VTEC V6 to reach 8,000 rpm.
 Every decision had a reason.
 Every reason pointed in the same direction.
+Ayrton Senna tested the car at Suzuka during development and worked directly with the engineering team on the handling.
+The NSX that went on sale in 1990 carried his input in the way it communicates through a corner.
+Gordon Murray, designing the McLaren F1 shortly afterwards, cited it as the car that showed him what was possible.

-There is a generation of drivers and enthusiasts who came to these cars through screens: Gran Turismo at first, then video footage, then the secondary market for imported examples that arrived in European and American driveways years after they were built.
+There is a generation of drivers who came to these cars through screens: Gran Turismo at first, then video footage, then the secondary market for imported examples that arrived in European and American driveways years after they were built.
 What they found, when they finally sat in one, was a cockpit that already made sense.
 Because the Japanese manufacturers had designed them that way from the beginning.
-Not for a specific driver in a specific country, but for anyone who paid attention.
+Not for a driver in a country, but for anyone who paid attention.

 The dials are still telling you something.
 The question is whether modern cars have the confidence to do the same.